bridgekat/zenith/notes/design.md

 - `anyfunc f/n {...}`
 - `anypred p/n { ... }`

-The other rules are represented in something like "proof terms".
-(TODO: complete) (Maybe I will end up implementing some kind of λΠ...?)
+The other rules are represented in something like "derivation trees" or "proof terms", e.g. if you have assumptions/theorems `h1 : p`, `h2 : q implies r` and `h3 : q`, then `and.i h1 (implies.e h2 h3)` is a proof of `p and r`.
+A syntactic sugar: due to their frequent use, `implies.e`, `forall.e`, `forallfunc.e` and `forallpred.e` can be omitted!
+So `implies.e h2 h3` can be shortened to `h2 h3`.
+Kinda like in intuitionistic type theories, but not quite (there is only "partial support", namely only the 1.5th-order fragment is available, and higher-order things should be represented as sets).

 To prove a theorem using non-context-changing rules, write `=> (<theorem-statement>) name <name> proof <proof-term>;` where `<theorem-statement>` is a formula schema, `<name>` is an identifier, **and `<proof-term>` is inductively defined w.r.t. the local context `(F, P, Γ)` and known theorems `Δ` by:**

-(TODO: type out the ND rules...)
+- Any name in `Γ` or `Δ` is a proof of its corresponding proposition.

-(TODO: do I need some kind of "lambda expressions" to represent context-changing rules...?)
+-

-After proof-checking, this theorem will be added into a "known theorem pool" `Δ` maintained by ApiMu.
+After proof-checking, this theorem will be added back into the "known theorem pool" `Δ` maintained by ApiMu.
 This is like the `Γ` in the context, but not the same thing; it represents a set of theorems derivable under the current context and assumptions, including but not limited to the assumptions themselves.
 ApiMu will guarantee that every explicitly stated theorem gets added to `Δ`, but there may also be additional theorems generated by the inference engines.

 - `Δ` is also stored in a stack.
 Denote its top layer by `Δ'`, and the second-to-top layer by `Δ''`.